EricB326/UcinitiEngine/README.md

 These libraries are currently implemented.
 * spglog - A fast C++ logging library used for console outputs.
 * GLFW - A simple API for creating windows, contexts, and surfaces.
-* GLM - A header only mathematics library for graphics software.
+* GLM - A header-only mathematics library for graphics software.
 * Vulkan - A low-overhead, cross-platform 3D graphics and computing API.
-* ImGUI - A graphical user inface library.
+* ImGUI - A graphical user interface library.
 * Shaderc - A collection of tools, libraries, and tests for shader compilation.
 * Glslang - A reference compiler front end for the GLSL shading languages.
 * SPIR-V Tools - A tool that provides an API and commands for processing SPIR-V modules.
 * stb_image - A image loading/decoding from file/memory header.